TrudAX/denistrunin-blog/src/posts/integration-services/index.md

 excerpt: "This blog post describes how to implement a synchronous integration with D365FO by creating a service using the External Integration framework."
 ---

 The **External Integration** framework is an open-source [solution](https://github.com/TrudAX/XppTools?tab=readme-ov-file#devexternalintegration-submodel) designed for inbound and outbound integrations in D365FO.
-It supports several channels, including Azure File Share, SFTP, and Azure Service Bus, and provides comprehensive features for logging, error handling, and troubleshooting.

 In this blog post, I will describe how to implement a service endpoint using the External Integration framework.